Course Introduction to Programming

 Thiago Nepomuceno

-In this lesson, we learn how to submit solutions for programming exercises here at Neps.
+In this lesson, we will learn how to submit solutions to programming exercises here on Neps, exploring the entire process from analyzing an example exercise to submitting a solution.

-On this page, we can see a card with the title and description of the exercise on the left.
-On the sidebar on the right, we have another card with options.
-An exercise is always composed of a statement describing the task you have to perform, an input, which describes what will be the input data for your program, and an output, which describes exactly how your program has to print the answer on the screen.
+On this page, we can see a card with the title and description of the exercise on the left and a card with options in the sidebar on the right.
+An exercise is always composed of a statement describing the task you have to perform, an input, which describes what the input data for your program will be, and an output, which describes exactly how your program has to print the answer on the screen.

-The exercise in the picture above is a very simple exercise, where you don't have to read any input, and you just have to print the message "Ola Neps Academy!" on the screen.
+This example exercise is a very simple one, where you don't need to read any input and must only print the message "Ola Neps Academy!" on the screen.

 #include <stdio.h>